McKynlee/docker-client-app/README.md

 1. Copy over the existing `package.json` to the new working directory and install the application dependencies using `npm install`.

     ```
-    # install and cache app dependencies
+    # Install and cache app dependencies
-    COPY package.json /app/package.json
+    COPY ./package.json ./
     RUN npm install
     ```

 1. After dependency installation copy over all assets to the working directory.

     ```
-    COPY . /app
+    COPY . ./
     ```

 1. Ensure that the default `create-react-app` port is exposed to the network created by Docker.
+Port 3000 is the port that `react-scripts` defaults to in order to run the react application and the 35729 port is the port used for warm reloading in `react-scripts`.

     ```
     # Exposing a specific PORT for viewing the application
     EXPOSE 3000
+    EXPOSE 35729
     ```

 1. Define the final command(s) that need to be run to kick off the application when the container launches.